openattic/openattic/documentation/install_guides/oA_installation.rst

   # yum install openattic-gui

 .. note::
-  Installing the openattic-gui package will replace the default index page in the Apache web server's document root.
+  Installation of the ``openattic-gui`` package will install an ``index.html`` page in the Apache web server's document root that will redirect requests to the |oA| web interface.

 Configure pnp4nagios
 --------------------